Dhruvacube/search-engine/README.md

 Overview of the project:
 ```
-An efficient Search Engine with the following features it should have distributed crawlers to crawl the private/air-gapped networks (data sources in these networks might include websites, files, databases) and must work behind sections of networks secured by firewalls
+An efficient Search Engine with the following features:
+It has distributed crawlers to crawl the private/air-gapped networks (data sources in these networks might include websites, files, databases) and works behind sections of networks secured by firewalls

-It should use AI/ML/NLP/BDA for better search (queries and results) It should abide by the secure coding practices (
- and SANS Top 25 web vulnerability mitigation techniques.) feel free to improvise your solution and be creative with your approach Goal
+It uses AI/ML/NLP/BDA for better search (queries and results) It abides by the secure coding practices (and SANS Top 25 web vulnerability mitigation techniques.)

-Have a search engine which takes keyword/expression as an input and crawls the web (internal network or internet) to get all the relevant information.
-The application shouldn't have any vulnerabilities, make sure it complies with OWASP Top 10 Outcome Write a code which will scrape data, match it with the query and give out relevant/related information.
-Note - Make search as robust as possible (eg, it can correct misspelt query, suggest similar search terms, etc) be creative in your approach.
-Result obtained from search engine should display all the relevant matches as per search query/keyword along with the time taken by search engine to fetch that result There is no constraint on programming language.
+It is a type of a search engine which takes keyword/expression as an input and crawls the web (internal network or internet) to get all the relevant information.
+The application dosen't have any vulnerabilities, it complies with OWASP Top 10 Outcome.
+This application scrape data, match it with the query and give out relevant/related information.

+Note - Search as robust as possible (eg, it can correct misspelt query, suggest similar search terms, etc) be creative in your approach.
+Result obtained from search engine should displays the relevant matches as per search query/keyword along with the time taken by search engine to fetch that result.
 ```

 ## Features